-Many countries in the region have only recently announced their AI initiatives and strategies.
-In terms of legal developments, the implementation of a comprehensive data protection and privacy law in Bahrain and the passage of a similar draft law in Egypt is significant.
+Many countries in the region have only recently announced their Al initiatives and strategies.
+In terms of legal developments, the implementation of data protection laws in multiple jurisdictions is significant.
 We expect that other countries in the region will follow suit.
+Having a framework to protect privacy and confidentiality, while allowing for the data analytics necessary to drive AI, is important for Al to flourish in the region.